-When arranging my life insurance, I took into account all of the above to help me determine exactly how much cover my little one would need to continue her existing life – Allowing her to be able to focus on moving forward without a mother.
+While comparing different life insurance policies at https://www.moneyexpert.com/life-insurance/, I took into account all of the above to help me determine exactly how much cover my little one would need to continue her existing life – Allowing her to be able to focus on moving forward without a mother.

 However, like most single parents, how I was going to afford the required cover was a worry.
 Budgets were tight, however, I was lucky enough to work in the industry (no, unfortunately, it didn’t get me any discounts!), but it did give me an insight into how to make cover as cheap as possible.

 The cost of life insurance premiums are calculated on the amount of risk you pose to the insurer – The more likely you are to make a claim, the more you pay on a monthly basis.
 It’s really important to read the fine print and not just be led by the lowest price you can find, as this article from FinalExpenseDirect.com explains.

 Therefore, if you can minimise this risk, you’ll save yourself valuable money.

 - Take out cover as young as possible

 These are the three key rules you need to follow.

 Those who are younger tend to have longer life expectancies and have suffered less health issues.

 Therefore, arranging cover as early as possible in your life will allow you to draw upon the benefit of your younger age and good health and reap the benefits in the form of lower cost premiums.